 Regarding accidents occurring during training (both inside and outside the dojo), one should not cause trouble to the Bujinkan.
 This is an extremely important point.
 Those unwilling to take personal responsibility for accidents occurring during Bujinkan training shall not be admitted.
 Reiterating for clarity, the Bujinkan shall not take responsibility for any accidents happening in the course of training, regardless of the location.

 All those joining the Bujinkan must get an annual member’s card.
 This card not only preserves the honor of the Bujinkan members, it indicates you are part of a larger whole — one whose members come together with warrior hearts to better themselves through training and friendship.
 It evinces the glory of warrior virtue, and embodies both loyalty and brotherly love.
+[Please connect with a Dai-Shihan for further information about Bujinkan membership cards.]

 The tradition of the Bujinkan recognizes nature and the universality of all human life, and is aware of that which flows naturally between the two parts: